 What is "Chrome Update Center"?

-"Chrome Update Center" is a fake error message displayed on a deceptive website, it is also known as "Firefox Update Center" and "Internet Explorer Update Center".
+"Chrome Update Center" is a fake error message displayed on a deceptive website.
+The message is also known as "Firefox Update Center" and "Internet Explorer Update Center".
 Its main purpose is to trick people into downloading and installing a Trojan downloader that can cause high-risk computer infections.
-As a rule, people arrive at this or other deceptive/untrustworthy websites because of potentially unwanted apps (PUAs) that they have installed on their computer or web browsers.
-Apps of this type usually deliver various online ads and collect various information as well.

 How did potentially unwanted applications install on my computer?